matrix-org/matrix-spec-proposals/proposals/2477-user-defined-ephemeral-events.md

 Note though that this proposal does not include any support for sending user-defined ephemeral events which are not explicitly bound to rooms, like the global `m.presence` event.

 Examples of how this feature could be used are; as regular status updates to a user-requested long-lived task, which a bot might has started for a received event.
 Or pehaps as a GPS live-location feature, where participating client would regularly post their current location relative to a persistent geo-URI event.
-Perhaps for organizing meetups, or for viewing active tracking of the locations of vehicles in an autonomous fleet - along with peristent messages posted at a lesser rate for a timeline generation.
+Perhaps for organizing meetups, or for viewing active tracking of the locations of vehicles in an autonomous fleet - maybe along with peristent messages posted at a lesser rate for a timeline generation.

-The example that will be used througout this proposal is an ephemeral data object that's tracking the current status of a user-requested 3D print, with some basic printer- and print-status information being sent every few seconds to a control room, including a reference to the event that the status is referring to - which the client could use to render a progress bar or other graphic with.
+The example that will be used througout this proposal is an ephemeral data object that's tracking the current status of a user-requested 3D print, with some basic printer- and print-status information being sent every few seconds to a control room, including a reference to the event that the status is referring to - which the client could use to render a progress bar or some other graphic with.

 ### Addition of an ephemeral event sending endpoint to the Client-Server API

-The suggested addition to the CS API is the endpoint `PUT /_matrix/client/r0/rooms/{roomId}/ephemeral/{eventType}/{txnId}`, which would act in an almost identical manner to the event sending endpoint that is already present.
+The addition to the CS API is the endpoint
+`PUT /_matrix/client/v3/rooms/{roomId}/ephemeral/{eventType}/{txnId}`, which would act in an almost identical manner to the event sending endpoint that is already present.
 An example of how an update might be posted using the new endpoint;

 ```
-PUT /_matrix/client/r0/rooms/%21636q39766251%3Aexample.com/ephemeral/com.example.3dprint/19914 HTTP/1.1
+PUT /_matrix/client/v3/rooms/%21636q39766251%3Aexample.com/ephemeral/com.example.3dprint/19914 HTTP/1.1
 Content-Type: application/json

 {